Sports News Roundup: Athletics-Jackson plans to take aim at Flo-Jo's 200m world record in Brussels; Tennis-Climate protesters halt US Open semi-finals and more | Sports-Games

 Sports News Roundup: Athletics-Jackson plans to take aim at Flo-Jo's 200m world record in Brussels; Tennis-Climate protesters halt US Open semi-finals and more

-Sabalenka fell at the last-four hurdle in her previous two visits to New York and, although the 25-year-old made her major breakthrough by winning the Australian Open in January, she then lost her semi-finals at the French Open and Wimbledon.
+Sabalenka will now try to heap even more disappointment on U.S. tennis fans in Saturday's final when she takes on Coco Gauff, who beat Karolina Muchova 6-4 7-5 in a match halted for nearly an hour when an environmental activist glued his feet to the floor of Arthur Ashe Stadium.
 Soccer-Messi magic earns Argentina win over Ecuador in World Cup qualifier Lionel Messi's second-half goal gave Argentina a 1-0 home win over Ecuador on Thursday to get their 2026 World Cup qualifying campaign off on the right foot.

 Following is a summary of current sports news briefs.